-This video is to explains how to convert to the QIF format.
+This tutorial explains how to convert to the QIF format.

 But there are also things, that apply to the QIF file itself.
 And one of these things is Account Name.